V7614-Tech/V7614-PyCalc/README.md

 Minimum Requirements V7614 PyCalc:
 A Windows Operating System or Linux with Wine installed Recommended Requirements for V7614 PyCalc:
-The latest version of Windows or Linux with Wine (Wine is a compatibility layer for running Windows apps on Linux and is not installed by default.
+The latest version of Windows or Linux with Wine (Wine is a compatibility layer for running Windows apps on Linux and is not installed by default or included with V7614 PyCalc (maybe I will include it if I can't package it to a .deb without using Wine).
 It is a Linux program)
 ---

 ## 🚀 Install instructions